Bahir Dar: 20th century

-The Italians gave Bahir Dar political importance making it the administrative center of the Lake Tana southern territories.
-They also showed interest in the possibility of developing the Lake Tana and Blue Nile basic agriculturally and of exploiting their waters for hydroelectric power.
+The Italians gave Bahir Dar political importance by making it the administrative center of the Lake Tana southern territories.
+They were also interested in the agricultural development of Lake Tana and the Blue Nile and in exploiting their waters for hydroelectric power.
 In 1941, the Ethiopian Government was reinstated.
-It made Bahir Dar a capital, first at a sub-district and then at a district level.
+It made Bahir Dar a sub-district capital and then a district capital.
 Various offices and public services were set up.
 In 1945 Bahir Dar was raised to the status of a municipality.
-In the early 1950s, it was considered to be the best site selected for the construction of an alternative capital of Ethiopia.
+In the early 1950s, it was considered to be the best potential site for the construction of an alternative capital of Ethiopia.

-During the 1960s and 1970s, Bahir Dar grew rapidly, being the capital of the awrajja by the same name in the Gojjam province.
-The central government developed it as a market and transportation center of the economic growth of Lake Tana and the Blue Nile basin.
-A comprehensive master plan, with the new zoning, was prepared by German experts.
-Its implementation changed completely the physical appearance of Bahir Dar, which grew as a center of industrial and economic development.
-It was provided with a water supply, hydroelectric power, improved lake-port facilities, the Abbay bridge, textile mills, a hospital, and institutions of higher education which now form Bahir Dar University.
+During the 1960s and 1970s, Bahir Dar grew rapidly, being the capital of the eponymous awrajja (county) in the Gojjam province.
+The central government developed the city as a market and transportation center of the economic growth of Lake Tana and the Blue Nile basin.
+A comprehensive master plan, with new zoning, was prepared by German experts.
+Its implementation completely changed the physical appearance of Bahir Dar, due to industrial and economic development.
+It was provided with a water supply, hydroelectric power, improved lake-port facilities, the Abbay Bridge, textile mills, a hospital, and the institutions of higher education which now form Bahir Dar University.

 During the Ethiopian Civil War, in May 1988 the 603rd corp of the Third Revolutionary Army (TLA) made its headquarters at Bahir Dar.
-On 3–4 March 1990, the TLA abandoned Bahir Dar in disarray, blowing up the nearby bridge with several hundred soldiers which stopped the TPLF/EPRDF forces from occupying the city.
-However, the Ethiopian People's Revolutionary Democratic Front (EPRDF) claimed they had too few effectiveness in the area to capture the town at that time, and the Derg army reoccupied Bahir Dar a few days later.
-The EPRDF gained permanent control of the city around 1810 hours on 23 February 1991, as one of the objectives of Operation Tewodros.
+On 3–4 March 1990, the TLA abandoned Bahir Dar in disarray, blowing up the nearby bridge with several hundred soldiers which stopped the opposing Ethiopian People's Revolutionary Democratic Front (EPRDF) forces from occupying the city.
+However, the EPRDF had stated that they lacked the resources in the area to capture the town at that time, and the Derg army reoccupied Bahir Dar a few days later.
+The EPRDF gained permanent control of the city at around 18:10 hours on 23 February 1991, as one of the objectives of Operation Tewodros.
 In the 1990s Bahir Dar experienced remarkable growth and expansion.
 It has become the capital of the Amhara National State.
 The country's free-market economic policy has encouraged investment and other market potentialities.
 Today Bahir Dar is not only a center of administration but also a nucleus of commerce, industry, transport, communication, health, education and tourism.